SarahAlhabeeb/RestaruantReviews-FEND/README.md

 - Visit the site: `http://localhost:8000` in the browser.

 #### References
-> Thanks to [stearruda](https://github.com/stearruda/) who I visited his site [here](https://stearruda.github.io/fend-restaurant-reviews-app/), to see the final result and compare it to mine.
+> Thanks to [stearruda](https://github.com/stearruda/) who I visited her site [here](https://stearruda.github.io/fend-restaurant-reviews-app/), to see the final result and compare it to mine.